Strathearn

-Strathearn or Strath Earn (/stræθˈɜːrn/), also the Earn Valley, is the strath of the River Earn, which flows from Loch Earn to meet the River Tay in the east of Scotland.
+Strathearn or Strath Earn (/stræθˈɜːrn/, Srath Èireann), also the Earn Valley, is the strath of the River Earn, which flows from Loch Earn to meet the River Tay in the east of Scotland.

 The area covers the 30 mi stretch of the river, containing a number of settlements in Perthshire.
 It shares a name with a modern ward used for elections to Perth and Kinross Council.

 Strathearn was also the name of an ancient province of the Kingdom of Alba, under the authority of a mormaer and then an Earl.
 More recently, the name has since been used in a number of titles used by the British royal family.

 History

 The historic province of Strathearn was bounded on the north by Atholl, north west by Breadalbane, south west by Menteith, south east by Fife, and on the east by Perthia.

 The earliest attested mormaer of Strathearn is Mael Ísu I, who is recorded fighting alongside David I at the Battle of the Standard in 1138.
 Unlike some provinces where the holder of the office of mormaer rotated between kin-groups, the mormaership of Strathearn was dominated by a single family, with a Mael Ísu in every generation until the death of Mael Ísu V in the mid 14th century.